 The climb over to Bethesda was nice as the clouds had lifted and I could see most of the mountains reaching into the sea.
 There are some excellent photos to be had along this section so camera on standby.
 There is a short and sharp climb just before Deliniolin which takes you over the tops to Bethesda.
 I did note a tarmac road which climbs up into the mountain on the far side of the valley.
 I looked this up on the map, it would make a great little route to the lake and around to the surge pond on the face of Elidir Fach.
 From here you would have a commanding view of Llanberis Pass.

 The traffic was still light so the climb up Ogwen Pass and over to Capel Curig was pleasant.
 The sun had come out now and I was feeling dry.
-I discovered where all the people were!
+I discovered where all the people were, Ogwen Cottage!
 People and cars everywhere, although the traffic on the road was light.
-The section from Ogwen Cottage to Capel Curig is fairly quick and I overtook a three cyclist at different points along this section.
+The section from Ogwen Cottage to Capel Curig is fairly quick and I overtook three cyclists at different points along this section.
 I actually like the section from Capel Curig to Betws-y-Coed as it is mainly downhill and for the most part the road is wide and I managed to gain some Strava PR’s on these descents (even though I was three kilograms heavier this year).

-I stopped at the petrol station on the way out of Betws-y-Coed as I discovered where all the other holidaymakers were!
+I stopped at the petrol station on the way out of Betws-y-Coed as I discovered where the rest of the holidaymakers were!
 I encountered a group of about 20 bikers on their way to the Island of Man races who had started in Poland.
 Their partners were exploring different places along the way in the van whilst they were touring on their bikes.

 The next 15miles is generally uphill (and very steep in places) and by the time I reach the Ffestiniog to Bala via the Tryweryn road I had started to wish for a flat route or a gun!
 This section was differently mentally challenging and there were times where I considered stopping but I knew that I needed to keep going if I was to back before the Audax cut off time.
 There are more excellent photos to be had along this section but the weather was not with me.